-Network Function Virtualization (NFV) has been proposed as a software-based alternative for the implementation of network middleboxes, such as firewalls, Network Address Translation (NAT) devices, Intrusion Detection Systems (IDS), among others.
-Traditionally, middleboxes have been available as specialized hardware [15], which can be challenging to manage and troubleshoot [16].
-These services represent a significant portion of a network's capital expenditures (CAPEX) and operational expenses (OPEX) [17].
-NFV technology has been also proposed as the means to deploy general COIN (COmputing In the Network) services within the network [18].
-NFV reduces costs, improves flexibility, and simplifies the design, development, and management of network services [1].
-There are also other advantages, such as reduced energy and physical space requirements [19].
+NFV has been proposed as a software-based alternative for the implementation of network middleboxes, such as firewalls, network address translation (NAT) devices, intrusion detection systems (IDS), among others.
+Traditionally, middleboxes have been available as specialised hardware (Sekar et al., 2012), which can be challenging to manage and troubleshoot (Sherry et al., 2012).
+These services represent a significant portion of a network's capital expenditures (CAPEX) and operational expenses (OPEX) (Cotroneo et al., 2014).
+NFV technology has been also proposed as the means to deploy general computing in the network (COIN) services within the network (Venâncio et al., 2022).
+NFV reduces costs, improves flexibility, and simplifies the design, development, and management of network services (Mijumbi et al., 2016).
+There are also other advantages, such as reduced energy and physical space requirements (Han et al., 2015).

-The European Telecommunications Standards Institute (ETSI) has promoted the development of the NFV-MANO (NFV Management and Orchestration) reference architecture [6].
+The ETSI has promoted the development of the NFV-MANO reference architecture (Quittek et al., 2014).
 This architecture enables virtual functions and services from different developers to interoperate seamlessly, and includes modules for VNF control and orchestration, as well as lifecycle and resource management.
-Additionally, NFV-MANO defines communication interfaces and provides abstractions for the resources necessary to execute VNFs [20].
-The NFV-MANO architecture, along with the NFVI (NFV Infrastructure) and the VNFs themselves, are depicted in Figure 1.
+Additionally, NFV-MANO defines communication interfaces and provides abstractions for the resources necessary to execute VNFs (Tavares et al., 2018).
+The NFV-MANO architecture, along with the NFV infrastructure (NFVI) and the VNFs themselves, are depicted in Figure 1.